OUGC-Network/ougc-Pages/README.md

-        int displayNavigation "1 for displaying previous/next navigation inside pages" int buildMenu "1 for building a category menu" int wrapucp "1 to wrap the category inside the UserCP sidebar" }
+        int displayNavigation "1 for displaying previous/next navigation inside pages" int buildMenu "1 for building a category menu" int wrapucp "1 to wrap the category inside the UserCP sidebar" int wrapNavigation "1 to wrap the category inside a sidebar" }
     PAGES {
         int pid PK "page identifier"